notnotnotswipez/Marrow-ExtendedSDK-MAINTAINED/README.md

 > [!IMPORTANT]
 > DO NOT INSTALL THE SLZ MARROWSDK PACKAGE AFTER ADDING THE SCOPED REGISTRY

+> [!IMPORTANT]
+> IF UPDATING, MAKE SURE TO DELETE Marrow-ExtendedSDK-Maintained-main COMPLETELY FROM YOUR ASSETS FOLDER BEFORE DOWNLOADING THE NEW CODE DROPDOWN

 After you've added the scoped registry, go to the top left of the ``Package Manager`` and add a ``git URL``.
 The git URL you should add is
 ```